rfruesmer/jsms/README.md

 ## Major differences compared to JMS

 - JSMS is client-only - it's completely independent from any concrete server-side messaging implementations
-- JSMS is not - and most probably never will be - a fully compliant implementation of the Java Message Service API, since JSMS targets a highly simplified and more lightweight approach
+- JSMS is not - and most probably never will be - a fully compliant implementation of the Java Message Service API specs, since JSMS targets a simplified and more lightweight approach
 - There is no Session object - it's concept was flattened into the Connection object where appropriate
 - JSMS doesn't target any threading/worker model (at least not for now), therefore all receive functions are asynchronous by nature using ECMAScript 2015 promises
 - Replying to a message is facilitated by using a promise's resolve callback - no need for temporary queues or similar